Led by Senior Naturalist, Garth Harwood

 His inner child is a 4th grader, however, and he remembers how to play.
 A favorite endorsement from one young, urban, Latinx student read “You are a kid like us.”

-We’ll go exploring for the entirety of this class applying the skills introduced in Part 1 on January 14 in search of examples of the wide variety of fungi that occurs at Hidden Villa.
-It will be an adventure to join!
+We’ll go exploring for the entirety of this class, in search of examples of the wide variety of fungi that occur at Hidden Villa during the rainy season.Price: $30.00Duration: 2 hours -